shailen/shailen.github.com/source/_posts/2012-12-31-a-first-app-with-web-components-using-dart.markdown

     }

-`BookComponent` extends `WebComponent` (this is the only option for subclassing at the moment; that may change in the future) and contains a `book` attribute.
+`BookComponent` extends `WebComponent` (this is the only option for subclassing at the moment; that may change in the future) and contains a `book` attribute (this can be set using the `book = ` syntax when the web component is initialized).
 That's it.

 ## build.dart